 Graduates of the program are conferred the academic title of Master of Science in Engineering, in short MSc or M.Sc.
 This is attested by a leaving certificate, the Master diploma, the international diploma supplement, and further documents where relevant.
 MCI Alumni are entitled to combine their academic degree with the brand “MCI” to provide trust and orientation in an increasingly intransparent international education market.
 Example: BSc (MCI).Source: GZ BMWF-52.330/0195-I/6/2013

 By choosing respective areas of specialization, the students of the program can deepen their interests and obtain advanced knowledge of Plant Engineering and Operations, Chemical Engineering, Energy Engineering, or Environmental Engineering.

 The Plant Engineering and Operations module represents one of the core areas of modern process engineering.
 Subjects to be discussed here are automation engineering, logistics, and plant design, with a particular focus on computer-aided design.

-Environmental Engineering deals with technical procedures for the protection of the environment and the development of respective technological measures is central to this branch of studies.
+Environmental Engineering deals with technical procedures for the protection of the environment and the development of respective technological measures.
 The general focus is, thus, on water and air pollution control, residual waste treatment, and systems analyses.

 Semester Credit Units| ECTS-Credits

 One of the most essential components of MCI study programs is their international orientation.
 This is reflected not only in the curriculum and assigned projects, but also in the backgrounds of our faculty and students.
 Each program also includes the opportunity for students to spend a semester abroad at one of MCI’s many partner institutions.